shivannis/xandr-docs-public/xandr-docs/articles/invest/add-a-creative.md

 description: In this module, follow the step-by-step instructions to add one creative at a time to the Xandr platform.
 ---

-# Microsoft Invest - Add a Creative
+# Microsoft Invest - Add a creative

 You can add a creative by either uploading a spreadsheet or the creative files directly from your computer.
 Only secure content is supported.